morete/kubevirt-basics-training/content/en/docs/instance-types-and-preferences/create-instancetype.md

 ---
-title: "Create an Instancetype"
+title: "Create an instance type"
 weight: 33
 labfoldernumber: "03"
 description: >
-  Create your own Instance type and Preference
+  Create your own instance type and preference
 ---

-In this section we will create and use our own instance type.
+In this section, we will create and use our own instance type.

-## {{% task %}} Create your own Instancetype
+## {{% task %}} Create your own instance type

 In the previous section we have seen that the Cirros preference requests 256Mi of memory.
-However, the smallest Instancetype available requested 512Mi of memory.
-Let's create our own Instancetype and assign it to our VirtualMachines.
+However, the smallest instance type available requests 512Mi of memory.
+In order to adapt to this, let's create our own instance type and assign it to our VirtualMachines.

-Create a file `vmf_{{% param "labsubfolderprefix" %}}{{% param "labfoldernumber" %}}-o1-pico.yaml` under `{{% param "labsfoldername" %}}/{{% param "labsubfolderprefix" %}}{{% param "labfoldernumber" %}}` and start with the definition of the `o1.nano` instancetype.
+Create a file `vmf_{{% param "labsubfolderprefix" %}}{{% param "labfoldernumber" %}}-o1-pico.yaml` under `{{% param "labsfoldername" %}}/{{% param "labsubfolderprefix" %}}{{% param "labfoldernumber" %}}` and start with the definition of the `o1.nano` instance type.

-Define the Instancetype:
+Define the instance type:

 * Request 256Mi of memory
 * Reduce the overcommit percentage from 50% to 25%
-* Name the resource `{{% param "labsubfolderprefix" %}}{{% param "labfoldernumber" %}}-o1-pico`.
+* Name the resource `{{% param "labsubfolderprefix" %}}{{% param "labfoldernumber" %}}-o1-pico`

 {{% details title="Task Hint" %}}

-Your Instancetype should look like this (labels and annotations are optional):
+Your instance type should look like this (labels and annotations are optional):

 ```yaml
 apiVersion: instancetype.kubevirt.io/v1beta1
 kind: VirtualMachineInstancetype